veliovgroup/spiderable-middleware/README.md

 - [Apache](https://httpd.apache.org/): [example](https://github.com/veliovgroup/spiderable-middleware/blob/master/examples/apache.htaccess)
 - See [all examples](https://github.com/veliovgroup/spiderable-middleware/tree/master/examples)

-All other frameworks which follow Node's middleware convention - will work too.
+*All other frameworks that follows Node/Express middleware convention - will work too.*

+> [!TIP]
 > This package was originally developed for [ostr.io](https://ostr.io) service.
 But it's not limited to, and can proxy-pass requests to any other rendering-endpoint.

 ## Installation